A Cryptographic Perspective on the Verifiability of Quantum Advantage: Introduction

 \begin{definition}[Verifiable quantum advantage (Informal)] Let $\circf$ be a set of polynomial-sized quantum circuits on $n$ qubits.
-We say the experiment that samples a $C \in \circf$ and repeatedly measures the output state in the computational basis achieves verifiable quantum advantage if for all classical polynomial-time samplable distribution $\calD$ whose sampler is $\sampler_\calD$, there exists a classical polynomial time distinguisher $\A$ such that
+We say the experiment that samples a $C \in \circf$ and repeatedly measures the output state in the computational basis achieves \emph{verifiable quantum advantage} if for all $\distrfam = \{\cdistr_C,\sampler_C\}_{C\in \circf}$ where $\sampler_C$ is a time-$\cdistrs$ classical sampler for $\cdistr_C$, there exists a classical polynomial time distinguisher $\A$ such that

-where $\sample_{C}$ is a polynomial-sized set of samples generated from measuring $C\ket{0^n}$ in the computational basis, and $\sample_{\calD}$ is a set of samples drawn from $\calD$. \end{definition}
+where $\sample_{C}$ is a polynomial-sized set of samples generated from measuring $C\ket{0^n}$ in the computational basis, and $\sample_{\cdistr_C}$ is a set of samples drawn from $\cdistr_C$. \end{definition}

 We give several $\vqa$ examples to demonstrate the expressiveness of our verifiability definition, such as Fourier sampling (e.g., based on Shor's algorithm and Simon's problem).
-Note that our distinguisher is more general than the ones used in the experiments \cite{boixo2018characterizing} and studied in \cite{francca2022game}.
-Their distinguishers are agnostic about how the classical samples are sampled, score each sample individually, and make their decisions based on the average of the scores.
+Note that our distinguisher is more general than the ones used in the experiments \cite{boixo2018characterizing}, studied in \cite{francca2022game}, and the verification algorithms of Fourier sampling problems, because our distinguisher can take the spoofing algorithm $\sampler_C$ as input.
+For the sampling-based quantum advantage experiments such as RCS, their distinguishers are agnostic about how the classical samples are sampled.
+Those distinguishers score each sample individually, and make their decisions based on the average of the scores.
 As pointed out in \cite{francca2022game}, if the distinguisher knows the spoofing algorithm of XEB proposed in \cite{pan2022simulation}, the distinguisher can distinguish the spoofing samples from the quantum samples.
-Hence, we define verifiable quantum advantage with respect to such a more general distinguished.
+For the Fourier sampling problems, the verification algorithms, i.e. the distinguisher, only depend on the problems themselves.
+The distinguisher from our definition can capture these cases by ignoring the description of the classical sampler and deciding by some computation on the samples.
+Hence, we define verifiable quantum advantage with respect to such a more general distinguisher.

 \textbf{Minimum circuit size problem ($\prim{MCSP}$) vs. $\vqa$}.
 We aim to identify the computational hardness of verifying quantum advantages.
 One potential approach is finding a problem for which the existence of efficient algorithms would lead to efficient verification, which is similar to the connections between Meta-complexity problems and cryptography.